Avoiding Plumbing or Drain Issues! Watch What You Flush/Pour Down the Drain.

-Test Out Sump Pump Make sure your sump pump is functioning properly by following these simple steps:
+Test out your sump pump and make sure it is functioning properly by following these simple steps:

 Check for Leaks Look for leaks around your home.
 Check the toilets, sinks, ceilings, and walls for any damp spots.
 This could indicate serious plumbing issues that need to be addressed quickly.
 Don’t let your money go down with a dripping faucet or broken pipes.
 Call your local plumbing contractor for an expert repair service.